brightprogrammer/starter-hugo-academic/content/post/pwner-beginner-an-introduction-on-how-to-start-pwn-challenges/index.md

 .
 ```

+The stack is actually common for each function, it is just a plain contiguous memory space like any other! but then what makes us think that stack is separate for each function?
+This is an illusion created by the compiler in the assembly level and this is where the stack `canary` comes into play.

+It is called a canary because of the use of canary birds in the mines before.
+Miners used to take canary birds in cages and go into the mine.
+A mine sometimes contains poisonous gases and when a canary stopped screaming then they understood that this area is poisonous and they get out of there.
+Sometimes the canary even died!

+The stack canary fullfills a similar purpose!
+In the beginning of a function, just after function epilogue, the value of

+#### How The Stack Works

 You have `push` and `pop` instructions in assembly to save and get data from the stack (the memory region).
 When a `push` instruction is executed, the data passed as second operand is stored in the memory region pointed by `stack pointer` and it is decremented by one, so that when a next push instruction is executed, it is pushed to memory region one more than previous one.
 When a `pop` instruction is executed, data stored in the memory region pointed by the `stack pointer` is stored in the given operand and `stack pointer` is incremented by one.